-Required leave of absence
+Required Leave of Absence

 A required leave of absence halts progression within the curriculum while maintaining a class position but does not excuse the student from any course requirements.
-The student must resume enrollment in the curriculum the following academic year at the start of the semester following the last semester successfully completed or may resume under the recommendation of the Division academic review committee.
+The student must resume enrollment in the curriculum the following academic year at the start of the semester following the last semester successfully completed or may resume under the recommendation of the Division standards review committee.

-Returning from a leave of absence
+Returning from a Leave of Absence

-At the time a required leave of absence is imposed, the Division Standards Review Committee may recommend or require that the student meet additional conditions prior to resuming enrollment in the program.
-Upon re-enrollment following a leave of absence, the student will be subject to all rules and regulations which pertain to the class he or she is joining, and the student will be required to complete the designated action plan which may include being placed on academic probation during the semester of return.
+At the time a required leave of absence is imposed, the Division standards review committee may recommend or require that the student meet additional conditions prior to resuming enrollment in the program.
+Upon re-enrollment following a leave of absence, the student will be subject to all rules and regulations which pertain to the class he or she is joining, and the student will be required to complete the designated remediation plan which may include being placed on Academic Probation during the semester of return.
 For information regarding the student's responsibilities for notifying University and College officials of their leave and their return, please see the CAHP Student Handbook.

 Students on a leave of absence are responsible for notifying the Director of Occupational Therapy Education in writing of their intention to return to classes.
 The written notification can be no later than the date specified by the Director.
 Failure to do so will result in forfeiture of the student's place in the class.
-Re-entry would require re-application through the usual admissions process of the program with no guarantee of re-admission.
+Re-entry into the Occupational Therapy Program would require reapplication through the usual admissions process of the program with no guarantee of readmission.

-Rights of appeal
+Rights of Appeal